intentor/moip-integration-sample/README.md

 # Moip Integration Sample

-Sample integration for Moip payment gateway.
+Sample integration for Moip payment gateway using Node.js.

 The application can be tested on [http://moip-integration-sample.herokuapp.com/](http://moip-integration-sample.herokuapp.com/).